csae1152/FarmHandSqubs/README.md

 7. run docker to create an iso image.

-8. docker run -p 9000:8000 <farmhands>` to run as a docker image.
+8. docker compose -p 9000:8000 <farmhands>` to run as a docker image.